-Supplementing your protein intake isn’t just for weightlifters.
-It can be a valuable training tool for those exercising and running as well — if you use it correctly and consume the right kind of protein in the correct quantities.
+Supplementing your protein intake isn’t just for the strong weightlifters.
+It can be a valuable training tool for those exercising and running as well especially for Masters Athletes — if you use it correctly and consume the right kind of protein in the correct quantities.

 Masters Athletes need more protein!

 I personally like to train as hard as my body allows, and to do that I need to ensure that I look after my body and help it repair in order to keep going throughout the winter training months and the summer competitions!
 And protein is a key component to that!